 - Helps you identify which tasks you may need to work into your schedule

-your brain can’t operate at its best when you try to keep your entire to-do’s in your head.
+It’s important to write down your to do list because your brain can’t operate at its best when you try to keep track of all your to-do’s in your head.

 Rather than solving problems, it’s repeating your to-do list.

 As a mom / house manager, this article really spoke to me on this point.

 How Making a List Helps Your Mind Work Better

 Let’s say your brain is a smart phone.
 You’ve been taking pictures and your phone storage is full.
 It’s operating slow and refusing to take more photos.
 What do you do?
 Upload.

 You get those photos off of your phone so that your phone can continue operating as a phone, not a photo warehouse.

 An efficient mind works the same.
 At some point you can become overloaded with things to do.
 In order to clear some working space you need upload so that your brain has space to think and create, not just store repeated meaningless information “I gotta clean that closet.”